muntaza/muntaza.github.io/_posts/2022-06-02-rekayasa-perangkat-lunak.markdown

 > expectations are realistically set.
 In addition, each software component has a clear
 > and precise statement and set of objectives.
 Software components and small
 > projects tend to be less complex.
 Making the projects simpler is a worthwhile
-> endeavour because complexity causes only confusion and increased cost.!
+> endeavour because complexity causes only confusion and increased cost.

 Hal yang terlihat jelas, bahasa lain dari __Smaller Project Milestones__, yaitu software harus sering di rilis, sehingga bisa di kontrol arah pengembangannya.